MicrosoftDocs/powerquery-docs/powerquery-docs/ConnectorCertification.md

 * The connector MUST:

   * Use Section document format.
-  * Contains a [version header/adornment](HandlingVersioning.md) above the section document.
+  * Contain a [version header/adornment](HandlingVersioning.md) above the section document.
   * Provide [function documentation metadata](HandlingDocumentation.md).
   * Have [TestConnection handler](HandlingGatewaySupport.md).
   * Follow naming conventions (for example, `DataSourceKind.FunctionName`).
 It should not include words like "Power BI", "Connector" or "API".